gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 $$R_t = r_{t+1} + r_{t+2} + ... +r_T$$

-In order to do this, the agent must be able to evaluate how *good* it is to be in a certain state with the current policy in terms of the expected long term rewards.
+To do this, the agent must be able to evaluate how *good* it is to be in a certain state with the current policy in terms of the expected long term rewards.
 In other words, the *value* of being in state $s$ is the long term reward that is expected by following the current policy after starting from $s$ [@rl-sutton; @2016-kaiser].
 This is given by the equation below.
 This is called the *state-value function*.